-Masters of Education Leadership & Administration Programs near Houston
+Masters in Educational Leadership & Administration in Houston

 Whatever your focus, whether it is educational law and policy, community issues, or faculty leadership, a Masters of Education Leadership program may provide a dynamic course of study.

 - Build a Professional Portfolio: Most programs go beyond courses in theory and research methods.
 Students often get the chance to build authentic leadership experience as they observe and take part in administrative internships or a leadership project.

 - Potentially Gain Skills of Principals or Administrative Leaders: Certain programs may be designed to position graduates to pursue principal or administrator licensure (assistant principal, principal, teacher leader, superintendent).
 If this is your goal, see that the Master in Educational Leadership degree you choose meets administrative certification requirements in your state.